dockersamples/global-2018-hol/beginner-linux/part-three.md

 You won't use much of it, just the command line in `worker1` and `worker2`.
 The full environment will be used in [the other labs](../README.md).

-So far we have explored using single instances of containers running on a single host, much like a developer might do when working on a single service application or like an IT adminstrator might do on a test rig.
+So far we have explored using single instances of containers running on a single host, much like a developer might do when working on a single service application or as an IT administrator might do on a test rig.
 Production applications are usually much more complex and this single server model will not work to coordinate 10s or 100s of containers and the network connections amongst them, not to mention the need to ensure availability and the ability to scale.

-For real applications IT users and app teams need more sophisticated tools.
+For real applications, IT users and app teams need more sophisticated tools.
 Docker supplies two such tools: ***Docker Compose*** and ***Docker Swarm Mode***.
 The two tools have some similarities but some important differences:

 - **Compose** is used to control multiple containers on a single system.
 Much like the *Dockerfile* we looked at to build an image, there is a text file that describes the application: which images to use, how many instances, the network connections, etc. But *Compose* only runs on a single system so while it is useful, we are going to skip *Compose*<sup id="a1">[1](#fn-compose)</sup> and go straight to *Docker Swarm Mode*.
 - **Swarm Mode** tells Docker that you will be running many Docker engines and you want to coordinate operations across all of them.
 Swarm mode combines the ability to not only define the application architecture, like Compose, but to define and maintain high availability levels, scaling, load balancing, and more.
 With all this functionality, *Swarm mode* is used more often in production environments than it's more simplistic cousin, Compose.

 ## The application

 The voting app is a multi-container application often used for demo purposes during Docker meetups and conferences.
-It basically allow users to vote between two choices, the default being "cat" and "dog", but could be "space" or "tab", too, if you feel like it.
+It basically allows users to vote between two choices, the default being "cat" and "dog", but could be "space" or "tab", too, if you feel like it.
 This application is available on Github and updated very frequently when new features are developed.

 ## Initialize Your Swarm

-In most cases, first thing we would need to do is tell our Docker hosts we want to use Docker Swarm Mode.
+In most cases, the first thing we would need to do is tell our Docker hosts we want to use Docker Swarm Mode.
 Because we're using the *Play with Docker* environment, the Swarm is already configured.
 So this is mostly for your information.

 Swarms *can* be just a single node, but that is unusual as you would have no high availability capabilities and you would severely limit your scalability.
 Most production swarms have at least three *manager* nodes in them and many *worker* nodes.
-Three managers is the minimum to have a true high-availability cluster with quorum.
+Three managers are the minimum to have a true high-availability cluster with a quorum.
 Note that manager nodes can run your container tasks the same as a worker node, but this functionality can also be separated so that managers only perform the management tasks.
-Of course in this test environment there is only one manager node.
+Of course in this test environment, there is only one manager node.

 Initializing Docker Swarm Mode is easy.
-At the terminal you would just type.
+At the terminal, you would just type.
 (No need to do this now, it's already done)

 ```
 docker swarm init